Jaapze/supply-demand-ga/README.md

-## General info
+## Genetic Algorithm experiment
-This is a project where I use a Genetic Algorithm to divide people (demand) into groups (supply).
+A Genetic Algorithm to
+divide people (demand) into groups (supply).

 ## Commands